 Whenever you find yourself getting rid of furniture, clothing, appliances, and other junk, it’s incredibly beneficial to you, the community, and the environment, to choose to work with companies that adapt their current operations to support non-profits and other charities.

-Companies like LoadUp and The Mustard Seed of Central Florida bridge the gap between your desire to help those in need, while reducing the impact of furniture in our landfills.
+Companies like LoadUp and The Mustard Seed of Central Florida bridge the gap between your desire to help those in need, while reducing the amount of furniture that’s in working condition from wasting away in our landfills.

 So, if you can’t re-use, repurpose, or just don’t want it anymore, rely on LoadUp for licensed professionals that will either donate or take care of eco-friendly disposal.